Bleeding heavily: learn first aid

 Step 3.
 Keep pressure on the wound until help arrives.

-A man provides first aid to another man who is bleeding from his head by holding a towel to stop the flow of blood
+First aid advice for a heavily bleeding wound showing A man provides first aid to another man who is bleeding from his head by holding a towel to stop the flow of blood

 Meet Jason, a person who suffered heavy bleeding after falling and hitting his face on the bedside table.
 Learn the first aid steps he took to stop the bleeding and prevent further injury.
-Skip to 0:53 seconds for the step-by-step first aid process.

 Frequently asked questions about first aid for heavy bleeding